Antti Niemi (ice hockey): Stanley Cup season with Chicago

 Niemi compiled 26–7–4 record during the regular season and replaced Cristobal Huet as the team's starting goaltender.
 During game two of the opening series, Niemi recorded a shutout victory against the Nashville Predators at United Center, making him the first Blackhawks goaltender since Ed Belfour in 1996 to record a post-season shutout.

 On 22 April 2010, Niemi stopped 33 shots to record his second shutout of the post-season, making him the first Chicago goaltender since Tony Esposito in 1974 to record two shutouts in one playoff series.
-On 16 May 2010, Niemi made 44 saves in a 2–1 victory over the San Jose Sharks in Game 2 of the Western Conference Final.
+On 16 May 2010, Niemi made 44 saves in a 2–1 victory over the San Jose Sharks in game one of the Western Conference Final.
 Chicago ended up sweeping the series against San Jose in four games.

-Niemi made 32 saves in his second Stanley Cup Finals game and earned the Player of the Game honors from the NHL.
+Niemi made 32 saves in his second Stanley Cup Final game and earned the Player of the Game honors from the NHL.
 On 9 June 2010, Niemi led the Blackhawks to a Stanley Cup championship with a 4–3 overtime win over the Philadelphia Flyers.
-Niemi is the first Finnish-born to win the Cup.
+Niemi is the first Finnish-born goaltender to win the Cup.

 Niemi filed for arbitration during the off-season, and was eventually awarded $2.75 million.
 Chicago walked away from the deal on 2 August due to salary cap restraints and signed veteran goaltender Marty Turco from the Dallas Stars for $1.3 million.